 Today, 3Sixty Sports services approximately 175 bike shops around New Zealand, selling quality bikes and bike parts.
 Davey says TradeGecko’s integration with Xero is hugely beneficial for centrally managing invoices and orders from a growing number of buyers:

 I especially recommend TradeGecko to other B2B businesses who use Xero.
 The TradeGecko-Xero integration is one of the big positives for me.”

 TradeGecko’s stock management capabilities enable Davey, his one full-time staff member, and three contracted sales reps to monitor stock levels in real time, even while on the road.
-Because he sells bike parts separately and together, Davey also finds TradeGecko’s composite variant feature useful for accurately tracking stock whether it’s sold individually or bundled.
+Because he sells bike parts separately and together, Davey also finds TradeGecko’s bundles feature useful for accurately tracking stock whether it’s sold individually or bundled.

 With TradeGecko’s suite of wholesale features in tow, Davey plans to grow his business by continuing to focus on boutique bike parts and gear.
 For 3Sixty Sports, the future is about quality over quantity, but Davey says that TradeGecko is an invaluable tool for any SME: